DavideVi/ClusterManager/README.md

 **Note:** Deployment paths are set to `/home/ubuntu` for simplicity.
 Ideally they would be deployed to `/usr/bin` and logs would go in `/var/log`.
 The application would also run as its own user that has limited access.

 ### Deployment Maintainability
-The playbook would require changes in case additional services are required (e.g. a database that would have to be either deployed or pointed to) or if the cron command would need to change.
+The playbook would require changes in case additional services are required or if the cron command would need to change.

 The instance IAM role policies would also need updating if additional AWS services are being used.

 The update process is simplified with Ansible and takes less than a minute to complete.
 The transition to a new version is seamless if it happens between cron executions (which are one hour apart).

+The database is non-relational and would not require any migrations - Thus future versions of the application could function with the same database.